Zuzana Snow

-Zuzana Snow (born in Slovakia, 1994) is a Slovakian model.
+Zuzana Snow (born 1994) is a Slovak model.

-Early life

-Zuzana Snow is a fashion model, She was discovered by her first agent at the age of fifteen but decided to finish her schooling before becoming a full-time model.
-After graduating, she focused on her career and moved to Paris.

 Career

 She has walked the runways for Armani, Balmain, Dior, Chanel, Hugo Boss, Jean Paul Gaultier, Christian Lacroix, Van Cleef & Arpels, Chopard, Louis Vuitton, Gucci, Issey Miyake, and Trussardi.

 Snow has appeared in editorials and advertisements in Vogue, Harper's Bazaar, Elle, Marie Claire, Amica, Soon, Black magazine, and Cosmopolitan.
 She was also featured on the covers of Harper's Bazaar, Zoot, Tribute, Univers Cannes, Vizon, and Femme.